nextbuzz/buzz-seo/readme.txt

 `

 == Changelog ==

+= 0.10.2 =
+* Fix: Make form submission tracking only available if uacode is set in this plugin.

 = 0.10.1 =
 * Fix: Formidable and Gravity Forms submissions are also tracked by events when using alternative succes pages.